The Blair Witch Project

 Those of you who have been reading my stuff for a while know that I look at The Blair Witch Project as an unscary, crushingly boring vomitorium of shaky-cam.
 But with … sigh … another sequel coming out, I figured I’d have to review it.

 The movie begins with some text, saying that in 1994, three people set off into the woods near Burkittsville, Maryland, to shoot a documentary about the Blair Witch.
 They disappeared.
 Their footage was found a year later by people who went into the exact same woods, found and went into the exact same house where the documentarians died, had absolutely nothing bad happen to them, and gave the footage to Artisan Entertainment.
 Either that, or the Blair Witch mailed the footage to Artisan Entertainment herself, where they spent sixty grand to cobble together an eighty-minute movie out of the footage, scam audiences with an alleged supernatural snuff film, and make a gigantic profit.
 Way to go, movie!
 Before the footage has even started running, we already have a huge, huge plothole!
 There’s a reason that this genre of film is known as found-footage.
 FOUND-footage.
 Footage that has been FOUND.
 Meaning that there had to be a plausible way for somebody to find this footage.
 Wouldn’t the Blair Witch have destroyed the footage?
 Wouldn’t she have terrorized and killed anyone else in that area?
+How the crap did somebody find this footage?
 This is pretty severe, especially considering that you garnered a ton of critical and audience appraisal, and even managed to convince some amazingly ignorant morons that the footage shown in the movie was actually real!
 Seriously, you stupid cretins, did you actually think that any studio would ever release an actual snuff film?

 The footage begins.
 Heather (Donahue) explains that she’s heading a film crew of three, who are heading out into the woods near Burkittsville, Maryland, to shoot a documentary about the Blair Witch.
 Who or what is the Blair Witch?
 I don’t know!
 The movie provides a few legends of creepy crap that happened in the woods a while ago, but we never actually get an explanation as to who or what the Blair Witch is.
 I know that a little while before The Blair Witch Project came out, there was a mockumentary released detailing who the Blair Witch was and what she did.
 But I’m not reviewing the mockumentary.
 I’m reviewing the movie.
 And for the movie to not even give us the slightest hint as to who or what the Blair Witch was is another grievous mistake.
 Heather shows us some books that she read up on, apparently giving her all the knowledge in the world about the Blair Witch, and surviving in the wild.
 One of these books has a title that has to do with what to do when you get lost in the woods.
 Remember this book.
 You’ll know why when it happens.
 Heather does a little more explaining.